KilianTrunk/GA-Task/README.md

 ## Usage

+1. Start by installing (if not already) this package with `npm i gameart-task-kilian`.
-1. Run the code using `node js-functions.js`.
+2. Run the code using `npm run jsfunctions`.
-2. Access your IDEs terminal to view the output from the used functions.
+3. Access your IDEs terminal to view the output from the used functions.

 ## Written Functions